Please note, this post does include affiliate links which means we may receive a commission if you make a purchase after following our link.

 Spicy No-sugar Ketchup is our Answer

 The beauty of this recipe is you can mix it by hand, use your blender or the food processor.
-My husband made it by hand the first time and I’ve used both the blender and my brand spankin’ new food processor because I really needed an excuse to use it.
-Both of my trusty appliances give this spicy ketchup a smoother consistency and help to break down the spices more evenly but don’t despair if you don’t have a blender or food processor.
+My husband made it by hand the first time.
+I’ve used both the blender and my brand spankin’ new food processor..
+Both of these appliances give this homemade ketchup recipe a smoother consistency and help to break down the spices more evenly.
+Don’t despair if you don’t have a blender or food processor.

 A Friendly Warning

 I will warn you though if you don’t like a bit of heat then just move on.
 If you are looking for something that tastes just like your Heinz ketchup then best to keep looking.
-You, of course, can try dialing the spice level up and down to meet your personal tastes but if you dial down too far you’ll be enjoying a can of organic tomato paste.
+You, of course, can try dialing the spice level up and down to meet your personal tastes.
+Just be careful not to dial down too far you’ll be enjoying a can of organic tomato paste.
 This whole30 ketchup recipe means that you never have to go without.
 Nor do you have to pay a lot of money for speciality items and shipping.